With a world-class Net Promoter Score of 75, Trusaic is trusted

 Here is an example of a 2019 monthly penalty calculation: $3,750/12 x [the number of full-time employees receiving PTCs for each month].

 4. Exchange Notices

-An Exchange Notice is issued to employers by state and federal health exchanges notifying them that at least one employee applied for health coverage through a federal or state health exchange and was deemed eligible to receive a premium tax credit (PTC).
-A PTC is a refundable tax credit designed to help eligible individuals and their families with low or moderate income afford health insurance purchased through the health exchange marketplace exchange.
+An Exchange Notice is issued to employers by state and federal health exchanges notifying the employers that at least one employee applied for health coverage through a federal or state health exchange and was deemed eligible to receive a premium tax credit (PTC).
+A PTC is a refundable tax credit designed to help eligible individuals and their families with low or moderate income afford health insurance purchased through the marketplace exchange.
 The employee is deemed eligible for a PTC because he or she met the income requirements and claimed that he or she did not receive an offer of Minimum Essential Coverage (MEC) from his or her employer or did not receive an offer of coverage that was Affordable and met Minimum Value (MV).

 Upon receipt of an Exchange Notice, employers have two options:

 - Ignore it and wait until your organization receives IRS Letter 226J.

 In order to successfully appeal the Exchange Notice, an organization must have documentation readily on hand.
 Proof of the offer of coverage and the details of that coverage are important to successfully appealing the notice.
 The employer will need to prove that the employee received an offer of coverage from the employer that met Minimum Value (MV), Minimum Essential Coverage (MEC), and allowed dependents to enroll.

 An employer has 90 days from the date of the notice to request an appeal.
 In appealing the notice, the employer should prepare an appeal packet demonstrating that it had offered the appropriate health care coverage to its eligible employees.
 The appeal packet should contain the following documentation:

 - A summary of benefits and coverage, a short plain-language summary of the health plan’s benefits

 - An enrollment/waiver form